 Now on View

-Hennepin History Museum's exhibitions highlight the diverse and rich history of Hennepin County, the largest county in Minnesota.
-From urban to suburban to rural, Hennepin County has it all!
+Hennepin History Museum's exhibitions highlight the diverse and rich history of Hennepin County, the most populous county in Minnesota.

 Surface design inspired by museum collections